Asset Under Management

 Impact of High AUM on Mutual Funds

-Mutual Funds Assets Under Management holds significant weightage to affect its performance in the financial market.
+Mutual Funds Assets Under Management hold significant weightage to affect their performance in the financial market.
 It primarily depends on the fund houses; these organisations prefer asset-rich companies as they are more favoured amongst customers.

 A substantial asset fund can allow an asset manager to react against changing market opportunities, like exiting or entering into a particular investment when an opportunity arrives.
-Investors also often look at AUM to tally its performance and returns.
+Investors also often look at AUM in mutual funds to tally its performance and returns.

 Let’s take a look at the importance of asset retention for Mutual Funds with respect to various investment options.